Tribe of Ephraim: Ephraim as portrayed in biblical narrative

 With the growth of the threat from Philistine incursions, the Israelite tribes decided to form a strong centralised monarchy to meet the challenge.
 The Tribe of Ephraim joined the new kingdom with Saul as the first king.
 The widely accepted date for Saul's reign is approximately 1025–1005 BCE.
 Some scholars dispute this date range and place Saul later, perhaps as late as "the second half of the tenth century B.C.E."

 After the death of Saul, the Bible records that all the tribes except Judah remained loyal to the House of Saul.
 After the death of Ish-bosheth, Saul's son and successor to the throne of Israel, the Tribe of Ephraim joined the other northern Israelite tribes in making David, who was then the king of Judah, the king of a reunited kingdom.
 According to archaeologist Israel Finkelstein, there is doubt about whether the biblical ordering of the reigns of the early monarchs is reliable, and that the sequence preserved in the Bible, in which David follows Saul as king of Israel, may not be historically accurate.

 However, on the accession of Rehoboam, David's grandson, in c.
 930 BCE, the northern tribes split from the House of David to form the Northern Kingdom, known as both "Israel" and "Samaria".
 The first northern king of Israel was an Ephraimite, Jeroboam, who likely ruled in 931–909.

 The accents of the tribes were distinctive enough even at the time of the confederacy so that when the Israelites of Gilead, under the leadership of Jephthah, fought the Tribe of Ephraim, their pronunciation of shibboleth as sibboleth was considered sufficient evidence to single out individuals from Ephraim, so that they could be subjected to immediate death by the Israelites of Gilead.

 Ephraim was a member of the Northern Kingdom until the kingdom was conquered by the Neo-Assyrian Empire in c.
 723 BCE and the population deported, an event known as the Assyrian captivity.
 From that time, the Tribe of Ephraim has been counted as one of the Ten Lost Tribes.

 Ephraim is often seen as the tribe that embodies the entire northern kingdom and the House of Omri resided in the tribe's territory just as Judah is the tribe that embodies the Kingdom of Judah and provided its royal family.

 Tribal territory

 In the biblical account, following the completion of the conquest of Canaan by Joshua allocated the land among the Twelve Tribes.
-Kenneth Kitchen, a well-known Biblical maximalist, dated this event to slightly after 1200 BC.
+Kenneth Kitchen, a well-known Biblical maximalist, dated this event to slightly after 1200 BCE.
 However, the consensus of modern scholars is that the conquest of Joshua as described in the Book of Joshua never occurred.